RSE-Sheffield/pando-python/episodes/profiling-functions.md

 Download and profile <a href="files/pred-prey/predprey.py" download>the Python predator prey model</a>, try to locate the function call(s) where the majority of execution time is being spent.

+> The predator prey model is a simple agent-based model of population dynamics.
+Predators and prey co-exist in a common environment and compete over finite resources.
+>
+> The three agents; predators, prey and grass exist in a two dimensional grid.
+Predators eat prey, prey eat grass.
+The size of each population changes over time.
+Depending on the parameters of the model, the populations may oscillate, grow or collapse due to the availability of their food source.

 The program can be executed via `python predprey.py`.

-It takes no arguments, but contains various environment properties which can be modified to change the model's behaviour and outputs a graph of the 3 populations `predprey_out.png`.
+It takes no arguments, but contains various environment properties which can be modified to change the model's behaviour.
+When the model finishes it outputs a graph of the three populations `predprey_out.png`.

 :::::::::::::::::::::::: solution